Reyes Cup: History

 Duong Quoc Hoang.
 Asia took a 32 lead on day one and secured a day two whitewash to extend their lead to 72.
 On the third day, Asia took a 93 lead.
-On day four, Yapp won his match against Sanchez Ruiz to seal the victory as Asia won the event 11-6.
+On day four, Yapp won his match against Sanchez Ruiz to seal the victory as Asia won the event 11–6.
 Yapp was also crowned as the most valuable player.

 In July 2025, it was announced that the second edition of the tournament would take place in Manila from 1619 October 2025.
 In a change from the previous year, it was also revealed that Asia would compete against a 'Rest of World' side, instead of Europe.
 For the 2025 edition, Francisco Bustamante was captain of Team Asia, and Jeremy Jones captained Team Rest of World.
 AJ Manas (Team Asia) and Fedor Gorst (Team Rest of World) were also announced as among the tournament debutants.
 Team Asia secured a 40 whitewash on day one in the overall race to 11.
 Team Asia continued to dominate, and eventually won the event 113, with AJ Manas being named most valuable player.

+For the 2026 edition, Bustamante returned as captain of Team Asia, and Ralf Souquet was announced as the new captain for Team Rest of the World.

+Player appearances

+The players to have appeared in the Reyes Cup: